 Over the years, Dr. Stenehjem has spent countless hours researching her symptoms to find the diagnoses, treatments, and doctors needed to transform her health.
 This research has revealed that there are many layers of illness that are often associated with complex health issues.
 Dr. Stenehjem believes renewed health can be achieved, no matter the level of illness, by “peeling away the layers of the onion” and addressing primary and secondary causes of illness with a measured, thoughtful approach.

-In 2018, Dr. Stenehjem created the consulting firm, Mastering Health & Happiness, PLLC, where she uses her medical background and personal experience as a patient to help her clients find renewed health and happiness.
+In 2018, Dr. Stenehjem created the consulting firm, Mastering Health & Happiness, PLLC, where she uses her medical background and personal experience as a patient to help her clients find the answers they need to transform their health.